mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 So if you [see that] you are really nothing but this great source of energy, creating the time and occasion and conditions, then you can create your own world.
 You never change personality or heredity, et cetera.
 In a broad sense, you cannot change *you*, because you are you already.
 But what can you change?
 You can change time, occasion, and conditions, [by your own effort].
 What kind of conditions do you want?
 If you hate zazen, you can create a condition of hate.
 But right in the middle of hate, still there is a chance to create love of zazen.
 This is a condition.
 Any time, anywhere, you can get into the world, to live.
 This is *a great source of energy*, understood as karma, which is called emptiness.

-That’s why Dogen Zenji says, “this human body is nothing but emptiness, from beginning to end.”
+That’s why Dōgen Zenji says, “this human body is nothing but emptiness, from beginning to end.”
 Thank you.

 ####  1:04:56 end of recording